 A. The patient has daily periods of irrepressible need to sleep or daytime lapses into sleep occurring for at least 3 months.

-B. The presence of 1 or both of the following:
+B. The presence of one or both of the following:

-1. Cataplexy and a mean sleep latency of less than or equal to 8 minutes and 2 or more sleep onset REM periods (SOREMPs) on a multiple sleep latency test (MSLT) performed according to standard techniques.
-A SOREMP (within 15 minutes of sleep onset) on the preceding nocturnal polysomnogram may replace 1 of the SOREMPs on the MSLT.
+1. Cataplexy and a mean sleep latency of less than or equal to 8 minutes and two or more sleep onset REM periods (SOREMPs) on a multiple sleep latency test (MSLT) performed according to standard techniques.
+A SOREMP (within 15 minutes of sleep onset) on the preceding nocturnal polysomnogram may replace one of the SOREMPs on the MSLT.

 2. CSF hypocretin-1 concentration, measured by immunoreactivity, is either less than or equal to 110 pg/mL or less than one third of mean values obtained in normal subjects with the same standardized assay.

 • Patients with sleepiness and low or absent CSF hypocretin-1 levels are classified as having narcolepsy type 1, even if they do not manifest cataplexy.

 • Criteria A to E must be met.